Kia Picanto hatchback - Interior & comfort

 All controls are easy to reach and the general layout is straightforward and easily understood.
 Those controls that are expected to be used the most often – such as radio controls – are mounted closer to the steering wheel, which is also fitted with control buttons on higher-spec models.

-Upgrading to Titanium Edition or 3 trims brings a very impressive infotainment system.
-It uses a seven-inch touchscreen and provides sat nav with 3D mapping (3 trim and above).
+Upgrading to 3 trim brings a very impressive infotainment system that uses an eight-inch touchscreen and provides sat nav with 3D mapping.
 It also provides Apple CarPlay and Android Auto connectivity, as well as Bluetooth for hands-free calling.
 We reckon this system is among the best in any city car, especially as some cars only come with a holder to mount your smartphone.
 Going for the 3 version also adds climate control, cruise control, parking sensors and forward collision avoidance.

 The GT-Line model has an eye-catching set of 16-inch alloy wheels and sporty stainless-steel pedals, as well as black and red artificial leather seats that look a lot classier than they sound.
 It also offers a choice of five colour packs, each of which add a real dose of colour to the Kia’s otherwise sombre interior.
 The X-Line offers the aforementioned grey leather-style seats, along with a tougher exterior design and some tweaks to lift the interior.